PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/team/permissions-listing.md

 ## Main elements

 ### Left panel
 - **SuperAdmin** - the main administration profile, created during the first installation of the Prestashop app.
 By default, this profile is highlighted.
-There are administration profiles, defined with Menu and Module permissioins:<br>
+There are administration profiles, defined with Menu and Module permissions:<br>
   - **Logistician**
   - **Translator**